 Bear in mind that the evidence for certain essential oils and hair growth comes from animal studies, so the results aren’t always transferable to humans.

 Also known as LLLT, low-level laser therapy is a hair loss treatment that involves focusing low-level lasers on the scalp.
 Red light therapy for hair is a common form of LLLT.
-While it’s not known exactly how this treatment triggers hair regrowth, studies show it to be a safe, effective way to reduce the effects of genetic hair loss .
+While it’s not known exactly how this treatment can promote hair regrowth, studies show it to be a safe, effective way to reduce the effects of genetic hair loss .

 If your hair loss has advanced beyond type 1 on the Ludwig scale, a female hair transplant may be the best hair restoration option.

 Modern hair transplant methods are safe, successful, and give you natural-looking results.
 FUE transplant surgery is an excellent option for women, since it leaves virtually no scarring, and has a faster recovery time than FUT.

-More than 12% of hair transplants worldwide are performed on women — so if you’re suffering from female pattern baldness, this is an excellent way to restore your hair .
+More than 12% of hair transplants worldwide are performed on women, so if you’re suffering from female pattern baldness, this is an excellent way to restore your lost hair .

-Trichologists often recommend hair transplants in conjunction with hair loss prevention treatments.
+Hair transplants are often recommended in conjunction with hair loss prevention treatments.
 A trichologist will be able to help you find the right course of treatment to tackle your hair loss and help give you thicker hair.